 Contact an Experienced Phoenix Truck Accident Attorney Today

 At Phillips Law Group, our attorneys believe that if you or a family member has been injured in a truck accident, the victim may be entitled to compensation for their losses and damages.
 Our attorneys will work relentlessly to recover the maximum compensation benefits allowed, while seeking the justice you deserve for your losses and damages.

 Based in Phoenix, Arizona, our attorneys are able to serve throughout the entire state and elsewhere.
 Some of the local Phoenix areas our attorneys serve include:

 - Circle City

 - Sun City

-If you have more questions about truck insurance, or have been injured in a truck accident, our attorneys welcome you to contact our firm with any questions by calling or texting 1-800-706-3000 today.
+If you have more questions about truck insurance, or have been injured in a truck accident, our attorneys welcome you to contact our firm with any questions by calling 1-800-706-3000 today.
 Alternatively, if you would rather have our law firm contact you, simply complete the Free Case Review form located on this page.
 This form is completely free to submit and all information entered will remain completely confidential between you and our law firm.